 Watercolour Painting Tuition

-I now provide private watercolour classes at my home in Ashbourne from September 2017 until the Covid pandemic forced it to stop in 2020 (I was a part-time art tutor for Derbyshire County Council from 1986 – 2006).
+I provided private watercolour classes at my home in Ashbourne from September 2017 until the Covid pandemic forced it to stop in 2020 (I was a part-time art tutor for Derbyshire County Council from 1986 – 2006).
 I have decided not to continue my classroom teaching at my home address.

-The emphasis is on learning sound brush techniques using a limited palette of professional quality paints and basic drawing skills – which will lead to producing confident looking images -based on ‘mindful’ observation.
+The emphasis is on learning sound brush techniques using a limited palette of professional quality paints and basic drawing skills – which will lead to producing confident looking images.
 Teaching methods include using practical subject demonstrations with individual tuition using my own original photographs (although students can use their own images that match class topics) and still-life objects.

 I try to be as neutral as possible when showing brush techniques but something of my painting style will no doubt influence the outcome.
-It is amazing to see how people develop an individual style of their own fairly quickly and how different their artwork is (despite using the same image) when it’s put side by side with other class members work to compare progress.
+It is amazing to see how people develop an individual style of their own fairly quickly and how unique their own artwork is compared with fellow class members.

-Shown below are recent demonstration examples, using six tube colours mixed to give a huge array of colour and were painted in stages for students to follow over two (2 hour) classes.
+Shown below are recent demonstration examples, using six tube colours mixed to give a huge array of colour and were painted in stages for students to follow over a two hour period.